1900 Summer Olympics: Organization

-British and Irish sports associations announced a desire to compete, as did a number of powerful American universities and sports clubs.
+British and Irish sports associations and several influential American universities and sports clubs announced their desire to compete.
 Competitors from Russia and Australia also confirmed their intentions to travel to Paris.

-On 9 November 1898, the Union des Sociétés Françaises de Sports Athlétiques ("Union of the French Societies for Athletic Sports" or USFSA) put out an announcement that it would have sole right to any organised sport held during the World's Fair.
-It was an empty threat but Viscount Charles de La Rochefoucauld, the nominated head of the organizing committee, stepped down rather than be embroiled in the political battle.
+On 9 November 1898, the Union des Sociétés Françaises de Sports Athlétiques ("Union of the French Societies for Athletic Sports" or USFSA) announced that it would have the sole right to any organized sport held during the World's Fair.
+It was an empty threat, but Viscount Charles de La Rochefoucauld, the nominated head of the organizing committee, stepped down rather than be embroiled in the political battle.

-The Baron de Coubertin, who was also secretary-general of the USFSA, was urged to withdraw from active involvement in the running of the Games and did so, only to comment later, "I surrendered – and was incorrect in doing so."
+The Baron de Coubertin, also secretary-general of the USFSA, was urged to withdraw from active involvement in running the Games and did so, only to comment later, "I surrendered—and was incorrect in doing so."

-The IOC ceded control of the Games to a new committee which was to oversee every sporting activity connected to the 1900 Exposition Universelle.
+The IOC ceded control of the Games to a new committee to oversee every sporting activity connected to the 1900 Exposition Universelle.
 Alfred Picard appointed Daniel Mérillon, the head of the French Shooting Association, as president of this organization in February 1899.
-Mérillon proceeded to publish an entirely different schedule of events, with the result that many of those that had made plans to compete in concordance with the original program withdrew, and refused to deal with the new committee.
+Mérillon published an entirely different schedule of events, which resulted in many of those who had made plans to compete with the original program withdrawing and refusing to deal with the new committee.

-Between May and October 1900, the new organizing committee held an enormous number of sporting activities alongside the Paris Exposition.
-The sporting events rarely used the term of "Olympic".
-Indeed, the term "Olympic Games" was replaced by "Concours internationaux d'exercices physiques et de sport" ("International physical exercises and sports" in English) in the official report of the sporting events of the 1900 Exposition Universelle.
+Between May and October 1900, the new organizing committee held many sporting activities alongside the Paris Exposition.
+The term "Olympic" was rarely used in these events; indeed, the term "Olympic Games" was replaced by "Concours internationaux d'exercices physiques et de sport" ("International contests of physical exercises and of sport" in English) in the official report of the sporting events of the 1900 Exposition Universelle.
 The press reported competitions variously as "International Championships", "International Games", "Paris Championships", "World Championships" and "Grand Prix of the Paris Exposition".

-These poorly organized games along with those of 1904 were termed decades later by several historians, "The Farcical Games".
-Years later many competitors were unaware that they had competed in the Olympics.
+These poorly organized games, along with those of 1904, were termed decades later by several historians "The Farcical Games".
+Years later, many competitors were unaware that they had competed in the Olympics.
 While there is an Official Report of these Games, complete records of results do not exist.
 De Coubertin commented later to friends, "It's a miracle that the Olympic Movement survived that celebration".